OtterKring/Where-Attribute/README.md

 ## Example

 An employee marries and changes his/her lastname.
-Given that accountnames are formated "Lastname Firstname" now find all attributes of the mailbox where the old name is still present:
+Given that accountnames are formatted "Lastname Firstname", now find all attributes of the mailbox where the old name is still present:

 `Get-Mailbox -Filter 'Name -like "newname*"' | Where-Attribute -like "*oldname*"`